The Efimov Lab

 Philip Gutruf, in the Biomedical Engineering department at the University of Arizona

-Ruslan Deviatiiarov, in the Institute of Fundamental Medicine and Biology at Federal University
+David Pospíšil, in the Department of Internal Medicine and Cardiology at Masaryk University

 Tatiana Tatarinova, in the Computational Biology Department at University of La Verne